kapawlak/128A_Remote/128ASite/covid.md

 In the ODE version of the SIR model, there is no natural way to analyze e.g. variance -- the ODE method presupposes you are working with average behaviors and doesn't account for fluctuations about the mean.

 For this project, there is a 'hacky' solution to the problem: Say you have determined that $k$ lies in the 1-$sigma$ confidence interval ($k_-$, $k_+$).
-Then you can approximate the 1-$sigma$ region of your simulation by running it for these upper and lower bounds.
+Then you can approximate the 1-$\sigma$ region of your simulation by running it for these upper and lower bounds.

 :::Hider Approximating Errors
 <iframe src="../ODE_sir_err.html" width="100%" height="550px"></iframe>
 :::

-The combinatorics of this get a bit messy when you start working with too many variables.
+Not only do the approximations degrade when you start working with too many variables, since the composition of 1-$\sigma$ regions do not result in a total 1-$\sigma$ region, but also the combinatorics of this get a bit messy necessitating a for-loop to look at all extremal cases.